selsamman/amorphic-docs/_posts/2014-01-01-intro-directories.md

     }

-Which leads us to the final recommended pattern.
-Amorphic passes a third parameter to your exports.
-In your main exports it passes the third parameter which is very similar to the getTemplate except that it ignores circular references rather than throwing an error.
-This allows you to reference all required templates without worrying about circular references.
-In the mixin export it also passes in a third parameter which is a flattened verion of your list of exports (requires) that has a property for each template.
-This allows you to use the with statement scope all templates.
-Therefore the recommended pattern is to define all your templates in the first pass and enrich them with properties using mixin in the second pass:

-    // foo.js
-    module.exports.foo = function (objectTemplate, getTemplate, uses)
-    {
-      uses("bar.js");
-      return {
-          Foo: objectTemplate.create("Foo", {})
-      }
-    }
-    module.exports.boo_mixins = function (objectTemplate, requires, templates)
-    {
-      with (templates) {

-          Foo.mixin({
-              init: function () {
-                  this.bar = new Bar();
-              },
-              count: {type: Number},
-              bar: {type: Bar}
-          });

-      }
-    }

-    // bar.js
-    module.exports.bar = function (objectTemplate, getTemplate, uses)
-    {
-        uses('foo.js');
-        return {
-            Bar: objectTemplate.create("Bar", {})
-        }
-    }
-    module.exports.bar_mixins = function (objectTemplate, requires, templates)
-    {
-        with (templates) {
-            Bar.mixin({
-                init: function () {
-                    this.foo = new Foo();
-                },
-                foo: {type: Foo}
-            });
-        }
-    }

 ### Including server files

 You may include files only on the server in template definitions by using require.
 However be sure to test to see that require exists since the same template definitions are included on the client.